mark-hahn/live-archive/README.md

 ### Archives project files continuously with easy review of old versions.

 This project can be found at [https://github.com/mark-hahn/live-archive](https://github.com/mark-hahn/live-archive).
-If the images below are not appearing then please see this GitHub version.

 ### Description